Sean McVay: 2024 season

 Preparations to host the Minnesota Vikings in an NFC Wild Card Game were disrupted by the outbreak of the January 2025 Southern California wildfires.
 Initially maintaining a normal practice schedule as a series of fires broke out in surrounding communities, the NFL decided (along with the concurrence of both franchises) to move the game to State Farm Stadium in Glendale, Arizona.
 Despite the difficulties, McVay was able to keep his team focused and ready to play.
 The result was a resounding 27–9 rout of the Vikings that advanced the Rams to the divisional round.
 Following the triumph, McVay praised his team staying resilient amid all the adversity and becoming an inspiration for their stricken community.
 "With everything that's going on with our community, everything that these guys have gone through, I thought they epitomized and they represented the city the right way.
 You talk about sports offering a platform for people to come together, offer a little bit of temporary relief, and I thought the way that our team competed tonight was what it looked like."

 Against Philadelphia in an NFC Divisional Playoff game, the Rams stayed close through three quarters, but critical turnovers and miscues had the Rams down late before mounting a comeback that fell short in the final minute.
 After the game, McVay again was effusive in praise for his team despite the losing effort.
-"I love this group, I love this coaching staff, I love these players, and I also understand and appreciate how difficult it is to be in positions like this where you've got the game in hand," McVay said.
-"I feel like we had total control toward the latter part of that game.
+McVay stated: "I love this group, I love this coaching staff, I love these players, and I also understand and appreciate how difficult it is to be in positions like this where you've got the game in hand.
+I feel like we had total control toward the latter part of that game.
 Momentum was in our favor and we had an opportunity to win that game, and we just came up short."